clehn8ok/ChadGPT/README.md

 ## Requirements
 - Digispark ATtiny85 board
-- USB connection (with appropriate drivers installed)
+- USB connection (with appropriate drivers installed) --> make sure you use a DATA micro USB cable, most of them only charge, you need to try different ones, if it doesnt work.
 - Arduino IDE (latest version)
 - Internet connection for downloading required software (alternative manual methods provided)